About Learn Local

 Fees and costs

 Learn Local courses are government subsidised and are offered at low or no cost to eligible Victorian adults.
-The course fees you will pay depend on the fees set by your Learn Local.
-Contact your Learn Local to get all the information you need about course fees and costs.
+The course fees you will pay depend on the fees set by your Learn Local provider.
+Contact your Learn Local provider to get all the information you need about course fees and costs.

-The Victorian Learn Local Awards are held annually by the Adult, Community and Further Education (ACFE) Board to recognise the inspirational efforts of learners, practitioners and training providers in the Learn Local education and training sector.
+The Victorian Learn Local Awards are held annually by the Adult, Community and Further Education (ACFE) Board to recognise the inspirational efforts of learners, trainers and training providers in the Learn Local sector.
 Find out more about the Awards on the Victorian Government website: Learn Local Awards.

-Learn Local organisations also offer other learning support services such as career advice, financial assistance, childcare facilities and disability support services.
-To find out more about these services, contact a Learn Local organisation in your community.
+To find out more about these services, contact a Learn Local provider in your community.

-Victorian Skills Gateway – The Victorian Skills Gateway is a one-stop-shop of Victorian vocational education and training to help you find a nationally recognised course suitable for you.
+The Victorian Skills Gateway is a one-stop-shop of Victorian vocational education and training to help you find a nationally recognised course (accredited training) suitable for you, see: Victorian Skills Gateway.